Yield Optimizer Stack Adapt

 Riding the Train Lets You Experience Two Destinations

 Although you might come to East Texas to ride the Texas State Railroad, you’ll want to stay to check out the two communities on its path.
 Palestine is best known for its blooming dogwoods, but that overlooks all the captivating historic architecture, diverse array of casual and sophisticated restaurants, and unique events like The 1836 Chuckwagon Race.
-Meanwhile, Rusk is a great starting point to some of the region’s coolest outdoor adventures.
-Soar in the canopy of a pine forest at Adrenaline Rush Zip Line.
 Then get an unparalleled view of such animals as capybaras, camels, llamas, kangaroos, and other exotic creatures as you cruise through Cherokee Trace Drive-Thru Safari.

 Ride the Texas State Railroad, then take time as you explore this corner of the Piney Woods.
 Who knows what you’ll discover?